caitlynlee/bci_panama/README.md

 ## README

-A holding place for the work done on BCI
+Various projects and scripts for work done on BCI.